 Nicaragua's Top Football flight - Liga Primera Sports Flick - launches world wide

-“We are delighted to launch this new phase for Liga Primera that puts us closer to our growth and development goal that will also allow us to drive fan engagement through Sports Flick’s digital capabilities,” said Liga Primera Director Luis Rosas.
+“We are delighted to launch this new phase for Liga Primera that puts us closer to our growth and development goal that will also allow us to increase fan engagement through Sports Flick’s and its partner's digital capabilities,” said Liga Primera Director Luis Rosas.

 “We are very proud to be partnering with one of the fastest-growing leagues in America’s,” said Sports Flick CEO Dylan Azzopardi, “we are excited to be showcasing the competition to the worldwide audience”.